ANABAT

 Latest AnaPocket software

-Latest Storage ZCAIM and SD1 Software / Firmware
+Latest Storage ZCAIM and SD1/SD2 Software / Firmware

 CFCread

-(to check version number, click on system menu at left of CFCread dalog title and open the ABOUT box)
+To check the version number, click on the system menu icon at left of the CFCread dalog title and open the ABOUT box.

 PIC Loader

-Software required to upload storage ZCAIM internal firmware via serial port.
+Software required to upload storage ZCAIM or SD1 internal firmware via a serial port.

-(to check version number, click on system menu at left of PICload dialog title and open the ABOUT box)
+To check the version number, click on the system menu icon at left of the PICload dalog title and open the ABOUT box.

 Other Utility Software